 This meal is real soul food from the heart of central Mexico and very different from the familiar restaurant style Tex/Mex cooking.
 Rebekah and I have been making this little feast for at least twenty five years… I think a good portion of our four kids’ DNA is made up of this family favorite.
-We always make two or three casseroles at once, and it makes endless lunches and dinners, and if frozen in the glass casserole dish, is an easy dinner for four any time you need it.
+We always make two or three casseroles at once, and it makes endless lunches and dinners, and if frozen in the glass casserole dish, it’s an easy dinner for four any time you need it.
 It is hearty, healthy, spicy, addictive and deeply satisfying, a comfort food that is a real protein bomb… in which the flavors are both separate and yet married in a magical way.

-This casserole is built like a layered cake, the first layer is the main filling of simmered together sausage, onions, garlic, red bell peppers, smoky chipotle peppers in an adobo sauce, salsa, cumin, cilantro, salsa and limes.
+This casserole is built like a layered cake, the first layer is the main filling of simmered together sausage, onions, garlic, red bell peppers, smoky chipotle peppers in an adobo sauce, salsa, cumin, coriander, cilantro, vinegar, dried peppers and limes.
 The second layer is our home made brown rice, in which we use chicken broth instead of all water.
 And the next layer is whole milk ricotta cheese, which makes the whole casserole airy and easy to dive into.
 These layers are repeated twice, so you have six layers in each casserole.
-And on the top are strips of mild pickled green peppers and tons of shredded spicy jack cheese, which makes this feast all melty creamy crazy umami good.
-The combination of the cheeses, brown rice and black beans is a potent protein meal for the whole family, and the light fluffiness of the ricotta keeps them coming back for more.
+And on the top are strips of mild Anaheim green peppers and tons of shredded jack cheese, which makes this feast all melty creamy crazy umami good.

 Ingredients

-2 large sweet or brown onions, chopped
+2 large sweet or brown onions, cut into bite sized pieces

-I red onion, chopped
+I red onion, cut into bite sized pieces

 6 garlic cloves, crushed

-2 large red bell peppers, chopped
+2 large red bell peppers, cut into bite sized pieces

 2 or 3 limes, depending on size and juiciness, squeezed